patrickdupre/mocodo_js/README.md

 ![](https://www.st2msi.net/img/mocodo_js.svg)

 Mocodo is a software to help teach and design relational databases (https://github.com/laowantong/mocodo).
+(It is a tool that works according to part of the principles of the "Merise" method)

-Mocodo{.js} uses the formalism of mocodo (same textual description) to construct the MCD (conceptual model of the data).
+Mocodo{.js} uses the formalism of mocodo (same textual description) to construct the MCD (conceptual data model).
 - The online version is a "beta version".
 - Errors are not managed.
 - The code needs to be reworked.

 The script is tested with Brave, Chrome, Edge and Firefox browsers (it doesn't work on Internet Explorer - use Edge or whatever).

-L'outil se base sur MOCODO : https://github.com/laowantong/mocodo.
-- En entrée, il prend une description textuelle des entités et associations du modèle conceptuel de données ([MCD](https://fr.wikipedia.org/wiki/Modèle_entité-association)).
-- En sortie, il produit son diagramme entité-association en [SVG](https://fr.wikipedia.org/wiki/Scalable_Vector_Graphics).
-<h2>Version en ligne</h2>
+- Input: the textual description of the entities and associations of the conceptual data model.
+- Output: it produces its entity-association diagram in [SVG] which can be downloaded.
+<h2>Online version</h2>
 https://www.st2msi.net/mocodo_js/mocodo_js.html
-Vous pouvez vous entrainer d'abord avec l'original  sur http://www.mocodo.net/.
-<h2>Exemple</h2>
-<h3>Description textuelle</h3>
+You can train first with the original : http://www.mocodo.net/.
+<h2>Example</h2>
+<h3>Input</h3>
-Adaptée d'une étude de cas de BTS SIO SLAM (Cas AHM-23 - session 2017).
+Adapted from a case study (BTS SIO SLAM AHM-23 - 2017).

     EssenceBois: id, libelle
     :